 When your Frenchie does not drink enough water, it will become dehydrated.
 This can be a real problem since their dry nose will crack.

-Other parts of the body like the kidneys and other systems may be damaged, closed down, and causing your Frenchie to go into shock.
+Other parts of the body like the kidneys and other systems may be damaged closed down, causing your Frenchie to go into shock.

 You must provide a fresh, clean water supply for your French Bulldog at all times.
-Chronic dry nose, or nose with scarring or lesions, should be taken to your veterinarian’s to be treated.
+Chronic dry nose, or nose with scarring or lesions, should be taken to your veterinarian to treat.

 Old Age And Dry Nose In Dogs